iobis/sg-12-training/git.md

  * [new branch]      main -> main
 branch 'main' set up to track 'origin/main'.
 ```

+Now do the same for the `develop` branch.

 ```bash
 % git push --set-upstream origin develop